-Incorporated family farm owners, however, are self-employed or bothsomeone-else-and-self-employed.
+Incorporated family farm owners, however, are self-employed or both-someone-else-and-self-employed.

 Full-time salaried professional people who have separate private practices or clients in addition to their regular job, should divide these two roles into separate money-making jobs.
-If they can't, record them as employed by BOTH someone else and self, ask and give us details.
-Similarly, any other case in which employment by others and self-employment can't be separated by the R should be recorded as BOTH.
+If they can't, ENTER [2-BOTH SOMEONE ELSE AND SELF], and give us details in an [F2] NOTE.
+Similarly, any other case in which employment by others and self-employment can't be separated by the R should be recorded as [2-BOTH SOMEONE ELSE AND SELF].

 - BC/DE23.
 Many self-employed people and professionals do not consider what they do a "business" and don't believe BC/DE23 applies to them.
-Mark them UNINCORPORATED and make an F2 note.
-If R is very clear that some other category applies (e.g., partnership), note it in the F2 note. - BC/DE25a.
-We are looking for the number of employees at the location The H/W work.
+ENTER [1-UNINCORPORATED] and make an [F2] NOTE.
+If R is very clear that some other category applies (e.g., partnership), note it in the [F2] NOTE. - BC/DE25a.
+We are looking for the number of employees at the location the Head/Wife/"Wife" works.
 If they work for Walmart, we want to know how many people are employed at that particular store, not nationwide.